jbaruch/google-calendar-sync/README.md

 # google-calendar-sync: Google App Script for syncing two calendars

 Do you have a personal calendar with stuff going on (i.e., have a life outside of work)?
 This script is for you.
 Google Calendar Sync is a Google Apps Script designed to synchronize events from your personal calendar to your work calendar, marking them as private in your work calendar.
-This ensures your availability is accurately reflected across both calendars without oversharing personal details.
-It is ideal for anyone looking to more effectively manage their work and personal life balance.
+This ensures your availability accurately reflects across both calendars without oversharing personal details.
+It is ideal for anyone looking to manage their work and personal life balance more effectively.

 ### Motivation
-While services like [Recaim.ai](https://reclaim.ai/) do a wonderful job of syncing your personal and work calendar, your corporate restrictions might prevent you from sharing work calendar event details with third-party services (for a good reason).
+While services like [Recaim.ai](https://reclaim.ai/) do a fantastic job of syncing your personal and work calendar, your corporate restrictions might prevent you from sharing work calendar event details with third-party services (for a good reason).

 This app script is installed on your work account, Google App Engine, so it is probably in line with your workspace requirements.